matsest/vwan-playground/README.md

 az deployment sub create --name vwan-playground --location westeurope --template-file .\playground\main.bicep
 ```

-> NOTE: The deployment is complex and consist of multiple resources that takes a long time to provision.
-Expected deployment time is over 1 hour.
+> :stopwatch: **NOTE**: The deployment is complex and consist of multiple resources that takes a long time to provision.
+Expected initial deployment time is over 1 hour.

+> :money_with_wings: **NOTE**: This deployment is *not* free and will increase your Azure cost.
+The monthly cost will be approximately 4,000 USD (no guarantees given!) given the default configuration.
+>
+> See the section below for a guide on how to delete all deployed resources.

+### Delete the deployment

+To delete all resources, see the description [here](./cleanup/README.md).

 ## Topology <<**Needs an update**>>